MainfluxLabs/mainflux/tools/mqtt-bench/README.md

 A simple MQTT benchmarking tool for Mainflux platform.

-It connects Mainflux things as subscribers over a number of channels and uses other Mainflux things to publish messages and create MQTT load.
+It connects Mainflux things as subscribers over a number of profiles and uses other Mainflux things to publish messages and create MQTT load.

 Mainflux things used must be pre-provisioned first, and Mainflux `provision` tool can be used for this purpose.